 Do I have to pay to access articles in the archive?

 Anyone may search the archive free, but there may be a fee to retrieve the full text of articles.
 All subscribers have free access to articles published within the past 30 days.

-The Archive has a variety of pricing options for purchasing articles.
-To allow for flexibility, we offer a day pass and a week pass, along with single article purchasing.
-You will be asked for your credit card information as part of the set up process.
-When you are ready to purchase, you can choose from the following options:
+The archive has a variety of pricing options for purchasing articles, along with single article purchasing.
+You will be asked for your credit card information as part of the setup process.

 Check the Archive Help and Frequently Asked Questions to find answers to your questions now.
 If you continue to have any technical difficulties, either with your username and password or with the payment options, please contact NewsBank at 1-800-896-5587 or by e-mail at firstname.lastname@example.org.
 NewsBank will respond within one business day; longer on weekends and holidays.